dperdic/s3-asset-manager-vault/README.md

 ## Description

-This is a asset manager program that allows anyone to deposit their SPL tokens instide the vault but only they have the authority to withdraw the deposited tokens from the vault.
+This is an asset manager program that allows anyone to deposit their SPL tokens instide the vault but only they have the authority to withdraw the deposited tokens from the vault.

 Live demo on devnet can be found [here.](https://solscan.io/account/9S5bjM3yp8RczYd9CPJYXvG3LQ88v5gK6TeG2fraukEm?cluster=devnet)